RobertNimmo26/Toxic-Comments-XAI-Study/README.md

 - `notebooks/`
   - Contains the notebooks used for the study and sampled test dataset from the [Jigsaw dataset](https://kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge)

-_Each folder has it's own README file specific to the folder_
+_Each folder has its own README file specific to the folder_

 ## Prototype system design